Chiyoshōma Fujio: Early life and sumo experience

 As a child, Munkhsaihan's father was the equivalent of ōzeki in Mongolian wrestling.
-He was at his father's side most everywhere he went, and his father would take him to judo and wrestling practice often.
+He was at his father's side most everywhere he went, and his father would often take him to judo and wrestling practice.
 In addition his father and Asashōryū's father were acquaintances.
 These circumstances naturally led to an interest in the sumo world.
 He met former yokozuna Chiyonofuji when the elder came to Munkhsaihan's region on a sumo tour and through Chiyonofuji's invitation, he transferred to Meitoku Gijuku High School, a school well-known for its sumo program.
 He left the school in his second year and joined Chiyonofuji's Kokonoe stable.

 Career

 He joined at the same time as Aoiyama and the two attended sumo school at the same time and also graduated together.
 He weighed only a light 87 kilograms when he first stepped into the ring, and there was concern whether or not he could make it on the dohyō.
 However, thinking of his father, a popular figure of high rank in Mongolian sumo, made him ashamed at the prospect of quitting early and he resolved to stick it out.
 From his entry into sumo until he reached the sandanme division, he took the shikona Shōma Fujio (翔馬 富士男).
 Upon reaching sandanme in July 2010, as is the custom at his stable, he took the 'Chiyo' part of legendary wrestlers from the stable such as Chiyonofuji and Chiyonoyama, and became Chiyoshōma Fujio.
 After a little more than a year, in September 2011, he received promotion to the 3rd division known as makushita.
 Though he bounced back and forth between sandanme and makushita for a period after this, from November 2012 he was re-promoted to makushita with good enough results to become a makushita regular.
 Up until this point he had to serve stablemates Chiyomaru and Chiyo'ō who were the same age as him, so this was incentive for him to train hard and work his way up the ranks.
 For the next three years he would soldier on in the third division, moving slowly upward.
-In September 2015 he had a commanding 6–1 record and took the yūshō for the 3rd division.
+In September 2015 he won the makushita yūshō by winning out in an eight-way playoff, defeating Takakeishō as his final opponent.
 This put him at makushita 3 for the next tournament where he achieved another 6–1, guaranteeing his promotion to the salaried ranks of jūryō.
 At the press conference for his promotion, he stated that six and a half years had been a long time, and he had hoped to reach the professional ranks in four years.
 He also said that he still had further to rise and he would do his best.
 A party to celebrate his promotion was held at a hotel in Tokyo at which his parents brought traditional Mongolian outfits for Chiyonofuji and his wife to try out.